damparo/MyMovies/README.md

 ## Description

-An application that lets users create and share movie lists.
-Works best for couples so they can keep track of movies they've seen or want to see.
-Helps answer the question, "what movie should we watch tonight?"
+An application that lets users create and save movie lists.

 ## Getting Started